brown-band/website/pages/scripts/2016-2017/spring/cornell.md

 date: 2017-02-11
 ---

-Ladies and gentlemen, friends and alumni, presenting an organization that wants to know _"do ya like jazz?"_:sd[said like Jerry Seinfeld in the iconic role of Barry B. Benson in Bee Movie], it’s the Brown University "get you a Band that can do both" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that wants to know _“do ya like jazz?”_:sd[said like Jerry Seinfeld in the iconic role of Barry B. Benson in Bee Movie], it’s the Brown University “get you a Band that can do both” BANNNDDDDDDDDDDD!

 According to all known laws of ice skating, there is no way the Brown Band should be able to skate.
 Their instruments are too big to get their fat little bodies out of the stands.
 The band, of course, skates anyways.
 Because bandies don’t care what CPax thinks is impossible.